Modernizing a Legacy Production Planning Platform

 Redesign the workflow.
 Rebuild the platform.
 Earn the trust.

-The approach was deliberately phased — automate what was breaking the workflow first, then rebuild the platform around how planning decisions are actually made, not how data is stored.
-Because stakeholders managing billion-dollar decisions couldn't abandon Excel overnight, every change was designed to reduce dependency gradually rather than force a cutover that would never have been accepted.
+The redesign focused on fixing what was breaking the workflow first, then rebuilding the platform around how planners actually make decisions.
+Because stakeholders managing billion-dollar production decisions couldn’t abandon existing tools overnight, the transition was designed to reduce dependency gradually rather than force an abrupt cutover.

 Impact